nielstron/simple_nextcloud/README.md

 - Share files with other users or public links.
 - Register in Android as a share-target and as a file system to save files to or pick files from.

 Most importantly for me, it distinguishes itself from the official Nextcloud client by _not storing all uploaded files in a duplicated, hidden cache_.
+Meanwhile there is a purpose-built cache to make usage more convenient (e.g., caching folder metadata/contents).

 ## Screenshots